brotatotes/bht-automation/bht gen 1/Luke/Chapter 3/Luke 3 27 bht.md

 # Luke 3:27 Commentary Help Text

 ## BHT:
-In this passage, two commentators provide insights into the genealogy of Jesus.
-According to Philip Schaff, the genealogies possibly coincide, highlighting the historical connections between them.
-On the other hand, John Gill emphasizes that the list of names goes beyond mere lineage, reflecting the faithfulness and sovereignty of God throughout history.
-Each name represents a story of God's providence and redemption, demonstrating that God's plan of salvation is not limited to a specific family but encompasses all people.
+The genealogy of Jesus is a significant connection between the Old Testament prophecies and the birth of Jesus, showcasing God's faithfulness.
+The inclusion of Jeconiah reminds us of the consequences of disobedience and the judgment that can befall a nation.
+The complexities of the genealogical record, with variations in names and reigns, highlight the historical context and the importance of each individual in the lineage.
+It is a testament to God's ability to work through imperfect individuals to fulfill His purposes.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "The mention of Jeconiah in Matthew 1:12 is significant because it highlights the connection between the Old Testament prophecies and the genealogy of Jesus."

+2. "The birth of Jeconiah, who is also known as Coniah, is a reminder of the consequences of disobedience and the judgment that can come upon a nation."

+3. "The inclusion of Jeconiah in the genealogy of Jesus demonstrates God's faithfulness and His ability to work through imperfect individuals to accomplish His purposes."

 ### Philip Schaff:
-1. "Here the two genealogies probably, but not certainly, coincide."
+1. "The two genealogies probably, but not certainly, coincide."
 2. "We may assume a Levirate marriage, or the marriage of Salathiel with a daughter of Neri."
 3. "Just at that point of the history (the beginning of the captivity) such things would be most likely to occur."

 ### John Gill:
-1. "The genealogy of Jesus is not just a list of names, but a reminder of the faithfulness and sovereignty of God throughout history."
+1. "The genealogy of Jesus is traced through various generations, highlighting the significance of each individual in the lineage."

-2. "Each name in the genealogy represents a story of God's providence and redemption, reminding us that God works through imperfect people to accomplish His purposes."

-3. "The genealogy of Jesus shows that God's plan of salvation is not limited to a specific family or lineage, but extends to all people, regardless of their background or history."
+2. "The mention of the different lengths of their reigns emphasizes the historical context and the importance of their leadership."

+3. "The repetition of different names for the same person shows the variations in the records and the complexities of genealogical research."

 ## Generation Details